miranda-ng/miranda-ng/plugins/Console/docs/readme.txt

-﻿Console window plugin for Netlib logging.
+Console window plugin for Netlib logging.

 It is designed for Miranda developers & advanced users!
 8-)